leon-luna-ray/iot_dashboard/README.md

 ### 3. Build the Go Application

-Build the Go application and place the binary in the `Apps` folder:
+Build the Go application and place the binary in the desired directory:

 ```sh
 go build -o ~/Apps/iot_dashboard ./cmd